 Tucson’s premiere professional ballet company shares venues throughout the city.

 The Berger Performing Arts Center is west of the freeway on the campus of Arizona State Schools for the Deaf & Blind.
-This is a small, but first-rate venue where you can enjoy everything from a jazz concert to a full-blown musical, such as Les Miserables.
+This is a small, but a first-rate venue where you can enjoy everything from a jazz concert to a full-blown musical, such as Les Miserables.

 For dining before or after a performance, we suggest Agustin Kitchen located at the Mercado on Congress just 1.4 miles distant.